 Once all the above fees have been paid, then you’ll need to pay for your new mortgage.
 You’ll need to know the new rate you’re applying for to work out your new monthly payments, but hopefully it will work out cheaper than the rate you will revert to once your introductory deal comes to an end.

-How can Nottingham Mortgage Services help you with your mortgage?
+How can Mortgage Advice Bureau help with your mortgage?

-Nottingham Mortgage Services offer a tailored mortgage service, comparing thousands of mortgages from over 60 different lenders to find the right deal for you.
+Mortgage Advice Bureau offer a tailored mortgage service, comparing thousands of mortgages from over 90 different lenders to find the right deal for you.
 Experienced mortgage advisers will help you along every step of the process, to make finding a mortgage deal as easy as possible.

 Last updated on: